jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 ![WNB_1](figures/WNB_SWEEP_real.png)

 As seen in the first image we have made a sweep over the learning rate and batch size.
-We have done this in order to find the optimal combination for minimizing the loss.
-We did 10 runs for the sweep, and the best run had a learning rate of 2e-4 and batch size 32.
+We have done this in order to find the optimal combination for minimizing the loss. as it can be seen in the image, a higher learning rate will result in a higher loss, no matter the batch size.
+Overall, we did 10 runs for the sweep, and the best run had a learning rate of 2e-4 and batch size 32.

 ![WNB_2](figures/WNB_TRAIN_LOSS_real.png)

 The second image shows the log we have made for the training loss.
-The import thing of tracking the loss is to see if the model is actually learning over time.
+The importance of tracking the loss is to see if the model is actually learning over time.
+As explained before, a high learning rate will result in a high loss.
+However, from the loss plot with respect to the epochs, we see that the runs with a high learning rate not only have a high loss but do not converge at all.

+If we look at the runs with a lower learning rate, we see that the loss converges quickly to a low value but then stays there.
+This could indicate that the model is overfitting the data, which makes sense since we only have 819 data points.

 ### Question 15